-The original Seattle Minimum Wage Ordinance took effect on April 1, 2015.
+The original Seattle Minimum Wage ordinance took effect on April 1, 2015.

-2. What City department implements this ordinance?
+2. What City department is implementing the ordinance?

 The City of Seattle's Office of Labor Standards (OLS) implements this ordinance.
-OLS provides a range of services for workers and employers, including education, training, compliance assistance, intake and investigations.
+OLS provides a range of services for workers and employers, including outreach (e.g., trainings, educational materials, compliance assistance), intake and investigations.